Rangsit Prayurasakdi: Life in Siam

 After returning to Siam in 1913, during the reign of his elder brother King Vajiravudh, Prince Rangsit worked to improve Siam's health care system.
 Today, a statue of Prince Rangsit stands in front of Thailand's Ministry of Public Health, of which he is the founding father.
 He also worked to improve the nation's university system, serving as the first director-general of the University Affairs Department, and the chairman of the Committee on Planning and Development of Chulalongkorn University.

-Following the Siamese Revolution of 1932, Prince Rangsit did not involve himself in politics, but was nevertheless seen as a threat by the Pro-Fascist military government of Major General Phibunsongkhram, which arrested the Prince under charges of treason in 1938.
+Following the Siamese Revolution of 1932, Prince Rangsit did not involve himself in politics, but was nevertheless seen as a threat by the pro-fascist military government of Major General Plaek Phibunsongkhram, which arrested the Prince under charges of treason in 1938.
 This was possibly due to his position as the most senior prince remaining in the country at the time.
 In prison he spent much of his time in meditation and in the writing of a journal which recounts his childhood memories and experiences of traveling to Europe for the first time in 1899.
-On 28 September 1943, having been jailed for 4 years and 9 months, Prince Rangsit was released by the Phibun-government (1 year prior to the release of other political prisoners originally on the covert prison of Tarutao Island since 1941 before being relocated to the Island of Koh Tao in 1944).
-Along with the release of Phibun's other political prisoners, Prince Rangsit's titles were permanently restored to him by the Khuang-Pridi government which came to power following Phibun's forced resignation in May 1944.
+On 28 September 1943, having been jailed for four years and nine months, Prince Rangsit was released by Plaek's government (a year prior to the release of other political prisoners originally on the covert prison of Tarutao Island since 1941 before being relocated to the Island of Koh Tao in 1944).
+Along with the release of Plaek's other political prisoners, Prince Rangsit's titles were permanently restored to him by the Khuang-Pridi government which came to power following Phibun's forced resignation in May 1944.

-Prince Rangsit is reputed to have had a significant role in ensuring the continuity of the Thai royal family in its transitory phase from the uncertainties which followed the abdication of (his younger half-brother) King Rama VII to the coronation of his two nephews King Ananda Mahidol and King Bhumibol Adulyadej.
+Prince Rangsit is reputed to have had a significant role in ensuring the continuity of the Thai royal family in its transitory phase from the uncertainties which followed the abdication of his younger half-brother King Rama VII to the coronation of his two nephews King Ananda Mahidol and King Bhumibol Adulyadej.

-After King Ananda Mahidols mysterious death in the Grand Palace, Prince Bhumibol, the second child of Rangsit's half-brother Prince Mahidol, was appointed as the new king.
-Since the new king at first planned to finish his education abroad, Prince Rangsit was appointed Regent of Thailand on June 16, 1946, as well as chairman of the Supreme Council of State since 1947.
+After King Ananda Mahidol's mysterious death in the Grand Palace, Prince Bhumibol, the second child of Rangsit's half-brother Prince Mahidol, was appointed as the new king.
+Since the new king at first planned to finish his education abroad, Prince Rangsit was appointed Regent of Thailand on 16 June 1946, as well as chairman of the Supreme Council of State in 1947.